Do stores lose money on coupons?

-Coupons can help introduce new product lines and encourage customers to try a more cost-effective brand or service.
-Coupons can also help attract existing customers to return to your store.
+Coupons can be a great way to introduce new product lines and encourage customers to try a more cost-effective brand or service.
+Learn how stores make money when customers use coupons.

-Coupons can help introduce new product lines and encourage customers to try a more cost-effective brand or service.
+Coupons can be a great way to introduce new product lines and encourage customers to try a more cost-effective brand or service.

 Coupons

 can also help attract existing customers to return to your store.
-The biggest disadvantage of using coupons is that they cost companies money and can generate lower profits from that sale.
-They often need to inform shoppers about the variety of existing products or seasonal items, and they are willing to pay a certain amount of money in the form of coupons as part of these important marketing strategies.
+However, the biggest disadvantage of using coupons is that they cost companies money and can generate lower profits from that sale.
+Companies often use coupons as part of their marketing strategies to inform shoppers about the variety of existing products or seasonal items, and they are willing to pay a certain amount of money in the form of coupons for this purpose.

 Alexa Covar